scottrick/startrek2e/README.md

 # startrek2e
-Startrek 2e plugin for LackeyCCG
+Star Trek 2e plugin for LackeyCCG

+the branch used for online play is "playable"